fbpx

 Independent Country presents..

-British Indie legends The House of Love headline as the Ryland Caravan rolls into Cannon Hill Park for its fourth year.
+British Indie legends The House of Love and the sublime Michael Head & The Red Elastic Band headline as the Ryland Caravan rolls into Cannon Hill Park for its fourth year.

 This unique, boutique one-day music festival returns to the Outdoor Theatre at MAC Birmingham at the height of summer with another indie cavalcade, hosted as always by Birmingham’s favourite alt.cowboys Independent Country.